In particular, we are trying to understand the possibly conflicting information in ...

 Some Problems and Qualifications

-we have assumed that population sizes are constant and the relationship between death rate and pm2.5 is linear.
+Simple applications of the effect size above assume that the relationship between death rate and pm2.5 is linear.

 Since more specific information (such as age) is normally available, such average effects do not really apply to any individual person.

 The studies we have seen have not controlled for Genetic effects, such as those described by

 Christopher Carlsten or